 How can I maintain my cervical health?

-Now that you know what can cause cervical cancer, let’s dive into what you really need to know—how to maintain your cervical health.
+Now that you know what can cause cervical cancer and how the cervix is positioned during ovulation, let’s dive into what you really need to know—how to maintain your cervical health.
 Here are some things you can do:

 1. Consider getting the HPV vaccine